-Both Golden Retriever and Chihuahua have grown to be well-loved dog breeds.
+Both the Golden Retriever and the Chihuahua have grown to be well-loved dog breeds.

 And with their difference in size and temperament, we can only assume that breeders wanted a new dog with the best traits of both breeds, hence the creation of the Golden Chi.